 Personnel security is just one consideration in the overall assessment and review of a CSP and its cloud services.
 Personnel security needs to be reviewed by cloud consumers in the context of all other aspects of CSP and its cloud services detailed in this publication and the cloud security assessment report.

 All aspects of the CSP's security needs to be considered when determining if the CSP and its cloud services meet the security requirements and risk tolerance of the cloud consumer.
-For further information, refer to the PSPF Eligibility and suitability of personnel policy and the Access to information policy.

 Physical security